cakesolutions/scala-kafka-client/README.md

 ## Modules

 The following modules are provided
- - **scaka-kafka-client.** A thin wrapper around the Java client API, providing some helpers for configuring the client.
+ - **scaka-kafka-client.** A thin wrapper around the Java client API, providing some helpers for convenient configuration the client.
  - **scala-kafka-client-akka.** Provides a Consumer Actor that can be convenient when developing applications with Akka.
 The Akka consumer has buffering capabilities to increase throughput as well as some helpers to provide easy configuration.
  - **scaka-kafka-client-testkit.** Supports integration testing of Kafka client code by providing helpers that can start an in-process Kafka and Zookeeper server.

 ### Latest release
-To include, add the following relolver to the build.sbt
+To include, add the following resolver to the build.sbt

     resolvers += Resolver.bintrayRepo("simonsouter", "maven")